ExpressGateway/express-gateway/README.md

      handled.
 Represented as a list of objects with the following keys:
       - `path`: the URL path, e.g. "/products" or "/orders".
 The gateway will listen for requests for any URL that starts with the given string.
-  - `processors`: the set of actions that should take place when a request is received on one of the public endpoints.
+  - `policies`: the set of actions that should take place when a request is received on one of the public endpoints.
 Represented as a list of objects with the following keys (see below for more information):
     - `condition`.
 This condition must be satisfied to trigger the action.